-Contractor agrees to indemnify, defend (with counsel reasonably approved by the County) and hold harmless the County and its authorized officers, employees, agents and volunteers from any and all claims, actions, losses, damages, and/or liability arising out of this Contract from any cause whatsoever, including the acts, errors or omissions of any person and for any costs or expenses incurred by the County on account of any claim except where such indemnification is prohibited by law.
-This indemnification provision shall apply regardless of the existence or degree of fault of indemnifees.
-The Contractor's indemnification obligation applies to the County's "active" as well as "passive" negligence but does not apply to the County's "sole negligence" or "willful misconduct" within the meaning of Civil Code Section 2782.
+Contractor agrees to indemnify, defend (with counsel reasonably approved by the County) and hold harmless the County and its authorized officers, employees, agents and volunteers from any and all claims, actions, losses, damages, and/or liability arising out of Contractor's obligation under this Contract, including the acts, errors or omissions of any person on behalf of the Contractor and for any costs or expenses incurred by the County on account of any such claim except where such indemnification is prohibited by law.
+The Contractor's indemnification obligation does not apply to the County's "negligence" or "willful misconduct" within the meaning of Civil Code Section 2782.